 What’s considered “too loud”?

-Imagine your home currently experiences 56 dB of traffic noise.
+Imagine your home currently experiencing 56 dB of traffic noise.
 If future conditions would raise that to 66 dB or higher—or even to 66 from 56—that would trigger mitigation review.
 A 10 dB increase, even if under 66, would also qualify as an impact under federal rules.

 Example: normal conversation is around 60 dB and the average gas lawnmower is between 85 and 100 dB.